Apple Cinnamon Baked Oatmeal Cups

 - Apples

-These apple oatmeal cups can be made on the weekend and then refrigerated throughout the week for an easy, grab-n-go breakfast.
+These apple and oat muffins can be made on the weekend and then refrigerated throughout the week for an easy, grab-n-go breakfast.
 You could also freeze a big batch of these to eat whenever your craving strikes.
 The possibilities are endless!

 - To make the baked oatmeal cups, you’ll start by combining the dry ingredients.